dmbarbour/glas/docs/GlasApps.md

 Use of 'check' provides a stable option to indirectly observe time.
 If a transaction fails after a time check fails, the provided timestamp informs the system of how long it should wait.
 It is feasible to precompute the future transaction, have it ready to commit.

 The default TimeStamp type is Windows NT time - a natural number of 100ns intervals since midnight Jan 1, 1601 UT.

-### Distribution

-Distribution is mostly about saying *where* we evaluate code, with different tasks potentially indicating different locations.
-To avoid polluting our effects APIs with location parameters, I propose a generic 'move' effect.

-* **move:Location** - Response is unit or failure.
-If this does not fail, subsequent effects are performed in context of the indicated Location.

-Locations can potentially be references (like 'home') or directions (like 'west').
-Move fails if a location is unrecognized or unreachable.
-Distributed transactions are troublesome, so move might also fail if moving would implicitly require a distributed transaction.

-In transaction machines, the location should be specific to the transaction.
-We implicitly start transactions at origin.
-For a procedural embedding, move might model mobile agents, and the reset would need to be explicit.

-*Note:* No need for a channels API.
-Glas systems should recognize when lists are used as channels, and optimize.
-Recognition can be simplified by use of annotations.

 ### Logging